 Resolving a low battery level when no power source is available

 Save your work and shut down the computer.

 Resolving a low battery level when the computer cannot exit Hibernation

-- 1. Replace a discharged user-replaceable battery (select products only) with a charged battery, or connect the AC adapter to the computer and to external power. - 2.
+- 1. Connect the AC adapter to the computer and to external power. - 2.
 Exit Hibernation by pressing the power button.